-Patient and public involvement is where patients and members of the public are actively involved as partners in research projects and in research organisations.
-‘Patient and public’ includes patients, carers and people who use health and social care services (now or in the past), as well as people from organisations, such as community groups, that represent people who use services.
+Public involvement is where members of the public are actively involved as partners in research projects and in research organisations.
+This includes the involvement of patients, carers and people who use health and social care services (now or in the past), as well as people from organisations, such as community groups, that represent people who use services.

-Examples of how patients and the public can get involved are:
+Examples of how the public can help shape research are:

-- identifying research topics and questions of importance to patients and service users
+- identifying topics and questions of importance to patients and service users

 - offering advice and feedback as a member of a project’s steering group or a public involvement group